ellashafi/NYC-Buildings-Energy-Consumption-Prediction/README.md

 Climate Resilience Planning: Energy usage predictions can also support climate resilience planning in NYC.
 Understanding future energy demand can help identify vulnerabilities and risks related to energy supply and demand during extreme weather events or other climate-related disruptions.
 This information can be used to develop strategies to enhance the resilience of NYC's energy infrastructure and systems to climate impacts.<br> [source](https://www.nyc.gov/site/sustainability/codes/energy-benchmarking.page)<br>

-This project aims to develop a machine learning model that can predict annual energy usage per square feet in new york city using 2021 NYC buildings.<br>
+This project aims to develop a machine learning model that can predict annual energy usage per square feet in new york city using 2021 NYC buildings data.<br>

 # Data Description
-The dataset used in this analysis consists of 29842 NYC properties and 243 features (both continuos numeric and discrete and categorical):
+The dataset used in this analysis consists of 29842 NYC properties and 243 features (both continuos numeric and discrete and categorical):<br>
 *[`main_data`]('./data/nyc-bldg2021.csv'): New York Ciry's energy use 2021.[source](https://www.urbangreencouncil.org/what-we-do/exploring-nyc-building-data/)<br>

-After cleaning the datasets, two final datasets were created:
+After cleaning the datasets, two final datasets were created:<br>
 *[`eda_data`]('./data/nyc-energy-usage-2021.csv'): Dataset to perfom Exploratory Data Analysis.
 *[`model_data`]('./data/nyc_bldg2021_model_ready.csv'): Dataset to predict energy usage per square feet of properties.